Korsaurus/AmandasPizza/README.md

 A website for a local pizza place built using React.
-Currently working on implementing Online Ordering as well as payment.
+Currently working on implementing Online Ordering and google analytics.